 To participate in a duty rota system, interviewing young people and carers, responding to telephone enquiries and communicating with external agencies as necessary.

-To maintain performance against standards and targets set by Brent YOS and by the YJB
+- To maintain performance against standards and targets set by clients YOS and by the YJB

 Education, Training & Qualifications